Pierre de Meuron: Jacques Herzog und Pierre de Meuron Kabinett

 The Kabinett is a charitable foundation established in Basel in 2015 to preserve and manage the extensive archives of Jacques Herzog and Pierre de Meuron.
-It houses a comprehensive collection of architectural drawings, sketches, models, and personal collections, providing valuable insight into the architects’ creative process.
+It holds architectural drawings, sketches, models, and personal collections related to the firm's work.

 The foundation is structured around three key areas: architecture, art, and photography, encompassing a wide range of materials and collections.
 Among its notable holdings is the photography archive of Ruth and Peter Herzog, which includes an extensive collection of historical images.
 Although the Kabinett is not open to the general public, it offers access to researchers and specialists by appointment.

 Object design

-In addition to their architectural practice, Herzog & de Meuron have developed a diverse portfolio of object design, which includes furniture, lighting, jewelry, and cutlery.
+In addition to their architectural practice, Herzog & de Meuron have developed a range of object designs, which includes furniture, lighting, jewelry, and cutlery.
 Since the firm's founding in 1978, they have designed over 400 objects, many of which were conceived as integral elements within their architectural projects, while others function as standalone design pieces.

-A notable design in their collection is the "Unterlinden" lamp, developed in collaboration with the Italian lighting company Artemide.
+A design in their collection is the "Unterlinden" lamp, developed in collaboration with the Italian lighting company Artemide.
 This compact lamp features an aluminum head with an industrial aesthetic, integrating advanced LED technology for energy-efficient illumination.

-In addition to standalone pieces, the firm has designed custom furniture and objects for many of their architectural projects, including bespoke door handles, lighting fixtures, and seating, reinforcing the seamless integration of architectural and product design.
+In addition to standalone pieces, the firm has designed custom furniture and objects for many of their architectural projects, including bespoke door handles, lighting fixtures, and seating.